Supporting full-time ministries

 This is my defence to those who sit in judgment on me.
 Don't we have the right to food and drink?
 Don't we have the right to take a believing wife along with us, as do the other apostles and the Lord's brothers and Cephas?
 Or is it only I and Barnabas who lack the right to not work for a living?
 (1Co 9:36)

-As far as we know Paul wasn't married, but he was stating a biblical principle: that those who are called to full-time ministry should be supported by those they minister to.
-They should receive enough to supply their own needs and the needs of their wives and families.
+The Bible doesn't tell us whether Paul was married, but he was stating a biblical principle: that those God chooses to serve him in full-time ministry should be supported financially by those they minister to.
+He continued:

 Who serves as a soldier at his own expense?
 Who plants a vineyard and does not eat its grapes?
 Who tends a flock and does not drink the milk?
 Do I say this merely on human authority?
 Doesn't the Law say the same thing?
 For it is written in the Law of Moses: 'Do not muzzle an ox while it is treading out the grain.'
 Is it about oxen that God is concerned?
 Surely he says this for us, doesn't he?
 Yes, this was written for us, because whoever ploughs and threshes should be able to do so in the hope of sharing in the harvest.
 If we have sown spiritual seed among you, is it too much if we reap a material harvest from you?
 (1Co 9:711)

-Paul described himself as a spiritual soldier; one who was fighting on the front line, battling with the powers of darkness to bring the gospel to Corinth.
-Should he do that at his own expense?
-No. He wrote to Timothy:
+Paul described himself as a spiritual soldier, one who had been fighting on the front line, battling with the powers of darkness to bring the gospel to Corinth.
+Should he have had to have done that at his own expense?
+No. He also described himself as a spiritual farmer, one who had sown spiritual seed among them in the hope of reaping a material harvest.

 The hardworking farmer should be the first to receive a share of the crops.
 Reflect on what I am saying, for the Lord will give you insight into all this.
 (2Ti 2:67)

 Most churches take up an offering to the Lord during their meetings.
-Those who are in full-time ministry in that church should be the first to benefit from those offerings (2Ti 2:67).
+Those in full-time ministry in those churches should be the first to benefit from those offerings.
 Supporting their pastor or spiritual leader should be a congregation's first priority.

-Those who minister the Word are Christ's gifts to the church (Eph 4:713); they minister on his behalf.
-When we give to them, we give to the Lord.
-The Lord has ministered to us through them, and we give to the Lord by giving to them.
+Those who minister the Word are Christ's gifts to the church (Eph 4:713).
+The Lord ministers to us through them.
+We give to the Lord when we give to them.

 Accounts in heaven